prathamesh66/Share_Modal_App/README.md

 # Share Profile App

 The Share Profile App is a simple web application that allows users to create and share their profiles with others.
-It provides a clean and user-friendly interface for inputting personal information and sharing it easily.
+It provides a clean and user-friendly interface for inputting personal information and sharing it easily..

 ## Features